k-grosser/Evaluation-of-templates-for-requirements-documentation/README.md

 If you want to extend the document and add more data for analysis, do the following:

-- Clone a sheet from the "empty sheet" sheet of the TemplateComparisonAnalytics.xlsx document.
+- Clone a sheet from the "Document TemplateSystem" sheets of the TemplateComparisonAnalytics.xlsx document and delete/replace requiremnt rows (keep formulas and format).
 - Give a meaningful name for the sheet.
 The presented document uses the following notation for this: "document name" + "template name".
 If requirements are written in a free form, "template name" is equal to "free".
 - Adjust references in links and formula to the new name (e.g., STRG+F)
 - Add necessary requirements from the selected requirement document to the "Text" column: one requirement per row.
 - Fill the "ID" and "name_of_template" columns if appropriate for your comparison.
 - Assess the requirements for the presented quality metrics.
 - Assess the requirements for the presented readability score metrics if applicable.
+- If you add several new sheets (new requirement set for several template systems or new template system for all sets) clone a summary sheet and adjust accordingly
-- Adjust links and references in formula to sheet names on the summary sheets to get overview.
+- Add/Adjust links and references in formula to sheet names on the summary sheets to get overview.
 - Some metrics can be evaluated by python code.
 To learn how to do this, take a look above.
   - The respective sheet needs to be added also within the TemplateComparison_calculatedMetrics.xlsx document and the sheet name adapted in the workbook links on the sheet.